Home Hernia Mesh Hernias Inguinal Hernia

 What Is an Inguinal Hernia?

-Inguinal hernias occur when a portion of the intestines bulge through a tear in the abdominal wall.
-They occur in inguinal canals, which are a specific portion of the abdominal wall near the groin area.
+Inguinal hernias occur when tissues like the intestines bulge through a defect or weakness in the abdominal wall.
+They occur near the inguinal canal, which is a specific structure in the groin area.
 Inguinal hernias are the most common type of hernia, affecting between 15% and 20% of the population.
+In fact, groin hernias are the most frequently encountered surgical condition by primary care doctors.

 The inguinal type is specific to the groin area, unlike umbilical hernias which develop around the navel or hiatal hernias which form at the top of the stomach.